MultiSafepay/docs/content/payments/about-payments/activating-payment-methods.md

 - Average, minimum, and maximum transaction amount
 - Annual turnover in credit card transactions

-The Risk Team checks your eligibilty and if approved, activates the payment method in your MultiSafepay account.
+The Risk Team checks your eligibilty and if approved, activates the payment method for your MultiSafepay account.

 ## Create payment method account